 Many programs throughout the country focus specifically on preparing students to enter the geotechnian workforce.
 These programs commonly focus on local issues and workforce needs, have both college-transfer and technical courses, and lead to AAS degrees or certificates.

 Preparing your students for their future careers isn't something you can do once and just check it off.
 Done well, it's an integral part of their education.
 Many different aspects of their experience - both inside and beyond the classroom - can contribute to your students' professional preparation.
-From advising and internships to seminars and innovative curricula, the opportunities to distribute information about geoscience careers and integrate professional preparation throughout programs are numerous and varied.
+From advising and internships to seminars and innovative curricula, the opportunities to distribute information about geoscience careers and to integrate professional preparation throughout programs are numerous and varied.

 - Preparing Students in Two-year Colleges for Geoscience Degrees and Careers: This workshop brought together faculty, administrators, and representatives of professional societies to address the challenges and share successful programs and activities for bringing students from two-year colleges into geoscience careers.
 We worked together to develop new strategies and recommendations from the classroom to the national level.
 Participants became part of a network of colleagues who share similar challenges and concerns for the preparation of 2YC geoscience students.